 External Ids for PDGFRB Gene

-This gene encodes a cell surface tyrosine kinase receptor for members of the platelet-derived growth factor family.
+The protein encoded by this gene is a cell surface tyrosine kinase receptor for members of the platelet-derived growth factor family.
 These growth factors are mitogens for cells of mesenchymal origin.
-The identity of the growth factor bound to a receptor monomer determines whether the functional receptor is a homodimer or a heterodimer, composed of both platelet-derived growth factor receptor alpha and beta polypeptides.
+The identity of the growth factor bound to a receptor monomer determines whether the functional receptor is a homodimer (PDGFB or PDGFD) or a heterodimer (PDGFA and PDGFB).
+This gene is essential for normal development of the cardiovascular system and aids in rearrangement of the actin cytoskeleton.
 This gene is flanked on chromosome 5 by the genes for granulocyte-macrophage colony-stimulating factor and macrophage-colony stimulating factor receptor; all three genes may be implicated in the 5-q syndrome.
-A translocation between chromosomes 5 and 12, that fuses this gene to that of the translocation, ETV6, leukemia gene, results in chronic myeloproliferative disorder with eosinophilia. [provided by RefSeq, Jul 2008]
+A translocation between chromosomes 5 and 12, that fuses this gene to that of the ETV6 gene, results in chronic myeloproliferative disorder with eosinophilia. [provided by RefSeq, Aug 2017]

 GeneCards Summary for PDGFRB Gene

-PDGFRB (Platelet-Derived Growth Factor Receptor, Beta Polypeptide) is a Protein Coding gene.
-Diseases associated with PDGFRB include basal ganglia calcification, idiopathic, 4 and myeloproliferative disorder with eosinophilia.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include receptor binding and phosphatidylinositol 3-kinase binding.
-An important paralog of this gene is FGFR3.
+PDGFRB (Platelet Derived Growth Factor Receptor Beta) is a Protein Coding gene.
+Diseases associated with PDGFRB include Premature Aging Syndrome, Penttinen Type and Kosaki Overgrowth Syndrome.
+Among its related pathways are RET signaling and Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PDGFRA.